StyraInc/regal/docs/rules/style/function-arg-return.md

       # one of "error", "warning", "ignore"
       level: error
       # list of function names to ignore
+      # * by default, walk is excepted from this rule
-      # note that `print` is always ignored as it does not return a value
+      # * note that `print` is always ignored as it does not return a value
       except-functions:
         - walk
 ```